In this article, you’ll find answers to questions like:

 “As parents, we have an obligation to prepare our kids to thrive,” Harris says.
 “Anything less jeopardizes their future ability to succeed.”

-- Education, career and volunteer interest: As early as 12, young people should understand the range of options and decision-making skills required to plan for high school and college.
+- Education, career and volunteer interest: As early as 12, children should understand the range of options and decision-making skills required to plan for high school and college.
 This includes how to apply for college/jobs and communicate appropriately in professional environments.

 - Independent living: Before age 18, they should have basic life skills 101: how to find a job, grocery shop, cook, clean and do laundry.